jeffsikes/mastodon-featured-profiles/README.md

 Then open http://localhost:8081 in your browser.

+### Maintenance
+Right now this is just a hobby.
+I don't know if I will continue to fiddle with it.

+You are welcome to download, clone or fork this and make it your own.
+I'd love to hear what you're doing with it!

 ### Tiny Mastodon Library
 The site contains a tiny Mastodon library called `mastodon.js` for logging in with OAuth and making requests.
 You can see some examples of how to use it in `script.js`.